pomelio/cookbook/docs/modules.md

 > The extension of a module file is `wby`.
 Functions and variables can be defined in the module, and all these functions and variables can be referenced by other modules.

+- the module files must be saved under the folder `/bin/modules`

 ``` wby

 //abc.wby